Table of contents

 • JPEG files must be .jpg

-• Text and binary files could be any extension (won’t block)
+• Text and binary files can have any extension (no block)

 See Supported MIME types.

-10. Double-click the Step Configuration Parameters folder.
-Click New Entries and set the parameters:
+10. Double-click the Step Configuration Parameters folder, then click New Entries and set the parameters:

 Parameter Type Description Default (Linux) Default (Windows)